New York City's 1st City Council district: Geography

+2020s

+District 1 is based in the farthest southern neighborhoods of Manhattan, covering the Financial District, Chinatown, Tribeca, SoHo, Battery Park City, Civic Center, Little Italy, and parts of the Lower East Side.
+Also in the district are Governors Island, Ellis Island, Liberty Island, City Hall, the South Street Seaport and the World Trade Center.
+It also (geographically) includes the piers connecting the Columbia Street Waterfront District and the Brooklyn Bridge Park promenade in Brooklyn.

+The district overlaps with Manhattan Community Boards 1, 2, and 3, and is entirely contained within New York's 10th congressional district.
+It also overlaps with the 26th and 27th districts of the New York State Senate, and with the 61st, 65th and 66th districts of the New York State Assembly.

+With New York's original Chinatown making up a significant portion of its population, the district has a higher proportion of Asian Americans than any other district in Manhattan.
+When she was elected in 2009, Chin became the first Asian American woman to serve on the City Council.

+2010s

 District 1 is based in the farthest southern neighborhoods of Manhattan, covering the Financial District, Chinatown, Tribeca, SoHo, Battery Park City, Civic Center, Little Italy, NoHo, and part of the Lower East Side.
 Also in the district are Governors Island, Ellis Island, Liberty Island, Washington Square Park, City Hall, and the World Trade Center.

 The district overlaps with Manhattan Community Boards 1, 2, and 3, and with New York's 7th, 10th, and 12th congressional districts.
 It also overlaps with the 26th and 27th districts of the New York State Senate, and with the 65th and 66th districts of the New York State Assembly.

-With New York's original Chinatown making up a significant portion of its population, the district has a higher proportion of Asian Americans than any other district in Manhattan.
-When she was elected in 2009, Chin became the first Asian American woman to serve on the City Council, and remains one of only two Asian American members in the body.